skittleson/DoCodeThatMatters/docs/sony-a6000-a6400-research/index.md

 4. App appears in "Application List" on camera

 ### A6400 Incompatibility
-- GitHub issue #381: "Tweak do not work on Sony a6400" — users report "No tweaks available" error
+- Sony-PMCA-RE issue #381: "Tweak do not work on Sony a6400" — users report "No Tweaks found" error (the latest Zadig libUSB version is too new and doesn't work for tweaking)
 - The A6400 uses a newer USB service protocol that the current PMCA-RE doesn't fully support
 - Related technical write-up: <a href="https://github.com/ma1co/Sony-PMCA-RE/issues/733" title="ILCE-6400: BACKUP_PDT_READ crashes USB, but per-property readBackup/writeBackup + unlock works as a workaround">ma1co/Sony-PMCA-RE</a>

 **Important caveat (2025):** The A6400 is a Sony-camera electron / service-mode oddity.
-GitHUb issue #513 ("Figured it out for my setup (a6400) (windows)") documents that after entering service mode the device *disconnects* — that is part of the process.
+Sony-PMCA-RE issue #513 ("Figured it out for my setup (a6400) (windows)") documents that after entering service mode the device *disconnects* — that is part of the process.
 At that point you run **Zadig** again and the camera re-appears as a "Sony USB Device" in Zadig.
 This same flow works on the **ILCE-A6700**, meaning the service-mode entry is shared across newer Alpha bodies even where the app-install path (PMCA) is unsupported.

 ### Workaround for A6400 Language Unlock
 **Gist:** <a href="https://gist.github.com/gibilli111/eed521cfa7c0be8be8032225da890daa" title="Unlock all languages on Sony a6400/a6600 (region-locked cameras) — step-by-step guide + ready-to-use script">gist (gibilli111)</a>